frozenchrist/2019.01-04-Web-Project-Noodle-House/ReadMe.txt

 http://xie12f.myweb.cs.uwindsor.ca/
 Hi,
-Since the myweb server won't process php code for some reason, you might not be able to see the correct input of this website.
+Since the Myweb server won't process php code for some reason, you might not be able to see the correct output of this website.
-I was using XAMPP, this project was tested using XAMPP all along.
-But don't worry, the ReadMe file in will include the tutorial
+Thus, I was using XAMPP, and this project was tested using XAMPP all along.
 Thank you.